barsaboowo/footballteams/readme.md

 6. The service compiles to a standalone jar with main class **com.sebarber.footballteams.FootballteamsApplication**.
 It can also be run from maven using mvn spring-boot:run

+7. I have used Spring Boot and JPA to create this service as it is fairly simple to get it up and running in a short period of time for the functionality required.
+Spring also supports security out of the box.
+I used Mockito for the test mocking in order to realistically mock scenarios without needing a database.